azhermurad/Deep_Learning_with_TensorFlow/README.md

 - **Apply Deep Learning to Time Series**: Leverage deep learning techniques for accurate time series forecasting.
 - **Earn Recognition as a TensorFlow Certified Developer**: Stand out to recruiters seeking qualified TensorFlow developers.

-## Why This Course Matters

-This comprehensive learning experience equips you with the skills and knowledge required to excel in machine learning and deep learning using TensorFlow.
-By completing this course, you position yourself as a top-tier candidate for TensorFlow development roles while gaining practical insights into solving real-world challenges.